Papel people: 1600–1700 AD

 From 1683 to 1686 three Catholic missionaries oversaw a church in the kingdom in an attempt to Christianise the Papel population, due to conflicting interests and overlap between missionary work and trading this put them at odds with the Portuguese who in later years constituted the majority of the missionaries in Bissau.
 The Papel referred to the Portuguese as brancos ('whites') and others as estrangeiros ('strangers').
 Relations with non-Portuguese Europeans varied; for example, the Papel held a grudge against the French after a French frigate opened fire on the kingdom.
 The Portuguese and Papel relations became solidified in April 1694 with the conversion of King Bacompol Co to Catholicism, making him the first Christian king of Bissau.
 This conversion allowed for even closer relations between the Portuguese and Papels with the Portuguese request of a fort being accepted, and the king being willing to keep out other Europeans from his ports in favour of sole Portuguese trade.
-The concession of the Portuguese fort was significant as earlier in 1687 the fort was attempted but overthrown by the King of Bissau's troops.
+The concession of the Portuguese fort was significant as earlier in 1687 the fort was attempted but overthrown by the king of Bissau's troops.
 Soon after, Bacompol Co wrote to King Peter II of Portugal informing him of his conversion and requesting from the Portuguese more weapons, missionaries, footstools, a bed, a sun hat and a gown.
 He gave eight of his sons to the Cape Verdean Bishop to be educated.
-The eldest son, Batonto, was sent to Lisbon for his baptism, where the King of Portugal was named his godfather, and he was given the new name of 'Manuel'.
+The eldest son, Batonto, was sent to Lisbon for his baptism, where the king of Portugal was named his godfather, and he was given the new name of 'Manuel'.

 In 1696 in consequence of the kings decision to allow the construction of the Fort of Bissau, Bissau was elevated to the status of captaincy, as prior the overseer of the trade was lieutenant-captain but even this seemed to be purely nominal with no weight behind it, the title was before given to the influential Afro-Portuguese trader Barnabé Lopez who was related to the ruling house of Bissau but it was just 'honorary'.
 The title of captaincy and Portuguese authority was given to Jose Pinheiro, who at the time was also captain of Cacheu.

-1696 marked the year of King Bacompol Co's death, and with it the good relations between the Portuguese Empire and Kingdom of Bissau.
-On May 5, 1696, the kingdom and throne were split between two noblemen: Incinha Te and Toro Co.
+The year 1696 was marked by King Bacompol Co's death, and with it the good relations between the Portuguese Empire and Kingdom of Bissau.
+On 5 May 1696, the kingdom and throne were split between two noblemen: Incinha Te and Toro Co.
 Toro Co was Bacompol Co's maternal brother, while Incinha Te, through a different maternal line, was by Papel standards the rightful heir to the throne.
 The Portuguese refrained from outwardly siding with either camp, though both Jose Pinheiro and bishop of Cape Verde Fr Victoriano Portuense favoured Toro Co since he had converted to Christianity.
-Furthermore, the ecclesiastics of Bissau believed Toro Co more likely to uphold the nine-point policies that the King Bacompol Co had previously agreed to:
+Furthermore, the ecclesiastics of Bissau believed Toro Co more likely to uphold the nine-point policies that the king Bacompol Co had previously agreed to: